 Recent Collaboration Highlights

-Over the years, we have participated in over 100 collaborations with academic institutions on a wide variety of topics.
+Over the years, we have participated in dozens of collaborations with academic institutions on a wide variety of topics.
 Here are select examples of projects we are currently pursuing or have recently completed:

 - In collaboration with Danielle Posthuma at Vrije University Amsterdam, 23andMe contributed to the largest GWAS of insomnia, which identified almost 1000 genes that might be linked to this prevalent mental disorder.